MrMicrowaveOven/AlgorithmsCurriculum/README.md

 ## W10D4
 * Nothing new.
 At this point, you have 3 things to do every day: pairboarding (NY), job app materials reviews, and add 15 companies to your job search roadmap.

+* SF only: Attend the Interview Skills lecture

 ## W10D5
 * [Polish your personal pitch.][personal-pitch] Practice your pitch every day with your pairboarding partner- give each other feedback.
 * Polish your [GitHub][github] and [LinkedIn][linkedin] profiles